 The market opens around 5:00am and closes at 12:00 Noon.
 Sellers must pack up and leave the property by 1:00PM.

-Seller fee $25 for two consecutive parking spaces (with the same number) which is enough room to park your vehicle and have space to display your goods.
-Additional spaces may be leased at $25 for each additional pair of spaces.
-There are a few spots that are 3-spaces wide that are available for $35.
+Seller fee $30 for two consecutive parallel parking spaces (marked with the same number) which is enough room to park your vehicle and have space to display your goods.
+Additional spaces may be leased at $30 for each additional pair of consecutive parallel spaces.
+There are a few spots that are 3-spaces wide that are available for $45.
 Locations are on a first-come first-serve basis and the fee is collected upon entry.

 Sellers must register with form BOE-410D upon entry to the flea market as required by the California Board of Equalization.